qwe2820435o2/SceneGuide/Design/Counting scheme design (5) - Link Of The Query.md

 ### 1.1 Single Item Statistics Query
 > This interface is suitable for business scenarios that are highly sensitive to statistical changes, such as: song list details page

+Query the corresponding collect, comment, share, stream, download and other values according to the Primary Id